lammps/lammps/doc/src/pair_mliap.rst

 * nnodes = Number of nodes

 This is followed by one block for each of the *nelem* elements.
-Each block consists of *scale0* minimum values, *scale1* (maximum - minimum) values, in order to normalize the descriptors, followed by *nparams* parameters, including *bias* and *weights* of the model, starting with the first node of the first layer and so on, max.
-30 parameters per line.
+Each block consists of *scale0* minimum value, *scale1* (maximum - minimum) value, in order to normalize the descriptors, followed by *nparams* parameters, including *bias* and *weights* of the model, starting with the first node of the first layer and so on, with a maximum of 30 values per line.

 Notes on mliappy models:
 When the *model* keyword is *mliappy*, the filename should end in '.pt',